redis/redis-doc/commands/incr.md

 FUNCTION LIMIT_API_CALL(ip)
 ts = CURRENT_UNIX_TIME()
 keyname = ip+":"+ts
-current = GET(keyname)
-IF current != NULL AND current > 10 THEN
-    ERROR "too many requests per second"
-ELSE
-    MULTI
+result = MULTI
     INCR(keyname,1)
     EXPIRE(keyname,10)
 EXEC
+IF result[0] > 10 THEN
+    ERROR "too many requests per second"
+ELSE
     PERFORM_API_CALL()
 END
 ```

 Basically we have a counter for every IP, for every different second.
-But this counters are always incremented setting an expire of 10 seconds so that
+But these counters are always incremented with an expiry of 10 seconds so that
 they'll be removed by Redis automatically when the current second is a different
 one.

 Note the used of `MULTI` and `EXEC` in order to make sure that we'll both
-increment and set the expire at every API call.
+increment and set the expiry atomically.
+This ensures that if we lose our
+connection with redis, we will never see keys created without an expiry.

+Also note how we make checks after incrementing, to ensure this thread is seeing
+a unique value of the key.

+**Caution**: If there is a significant amount of time that passes between getting
+the current unix time and redis executing the multi block (major network
+latency for example), the rate limit key for that second could expire before
+we increment.
+This could allow >10 api calls in a given time interval.
+This
+is why we use an expiry of 10 seconds, and feel free to increase this value if
+needed in practice.

 ## Pattern: Rate limiter 2